okansungur/drafts/read5.md

 interface and implementation class for performing some CRUD operations.
 You will also have other classes and similarly, you will write CRUD operations logic for these classes as well.
 So, there is a lot of boilerplate code here.
 Spring Data JPA takes care of this, and provides you with a Repository interface which have all the common DAO operations.
 We just have to extend these Repositories and Spring Data JPA will provide the DAO implementation at runtime.
 Spring Data JPA can also generate JPA queries on our behalf, we just have to follow certain method naming conventions and the database query will be automatically generated for us.
 For example, let’s say we have a table named Employee with id, name and age columns.
 If you want to write a query that will give the Employee object by name, then you can use Spring Data JPA, like: public EmployeeEntity  findByName(String name);

+### When to use @ ElementCollection (Collection Mapping)
+ @ElementCollection is used when the existence of the child-entity is meaningless without the parent entity, when a parent entity is removed, your children will also be removed.
+Empolyee- Address
+It means that the collection is not a collection of entities, but a collection of simple types (Strings, etc.) or a collection of embeddable elements (class annotated with @Embeddable).
+@ElementCollection is mainly for mapping non-entities (embeddable or basic) while @OneToMany is used to map entities.
+So which one to use depend on what you want to achieve.

+### Unidirectional & Bidirectional  associations
+Prefer bidirectional associations: Unidirectional associations are more difficult to query.
+In a large application, almost all associations must be navigable in both directions in queries.

+### Relations
+1-	OneToOne (one-to-one connection, that is, one Entity object can be associated with no more than one object of another Entity), Employee – Parking Lot
+2. OneToMany (one-to-many connection, one Entity object can be associated with a whole collection of Entity) Department -employee
+3. ManyToOne (many to one link, feedback for OneToMany), In a One-to-Many/Many-to-One relationship, the owning side is usually defined on the ‘many' side of the relationship.
+It's usually the side which owns the foreign key.
+Employee - Department
+4. ManyToMany (many to many link) Each of which can be divided into two types:

+Employee - Project
+5. Bidirectional
+6. Unidirectional – a link to a link is set for all Entity, that is, in the case of OneToOne AB, Entity A has a link to Entity B, Entity B has a link to Entity A, Entity A is considered the owner of this link (this is important for cases of cascading data deletion , then deleting A will also delete B, but not vice versa).
+Undirectional- link to link is established only on one side, that is, in the case of OneToOne AB only Entity A will have link to Entity B, Entity B will not have link to A .

+- For @ManyToMany, the collection type makes quite a difference as Sets perform better than Lists.
+- For @OneToMany, unidirectional associations don't perform as well as bidirectional ones.
+- For @OneToOne, a bidirectional association will cause the parent to be fetched eagerly if Hibernate cannot tell whether the Proxy should be assigned or a null value.

+One to Many or Many to Many  for big data it is not good to use bidirectional.
+You also need to use add/remove utility methods for bidirectional associations to make sure that both sides are properly synchronized.